 Starting out with Maiev Swansong in Battlegrounds

 In general, Maiev Shadowsong’s strategy revolves around finding all the pairs you can get your hands on, and tripling into tier five and six minions in the mid-game.
-Since it only costs a single gold to purchase the minion (after two turns of waiting), Maiev Shadowsong is able to find pairs and triples far easier, at less of a cost to the strength of your current board.
+Since it only costs a single gold to purchase the minion (after three turns of waiting), Maiev Shadowsong is able to find pairs and triples far easier, at less of a cost to the strength of your current board.

-One great use of Imprison is to imprison a pair of minions when we already have one of that type on our board, granting us the completed triple after two turns.
+One great use of Imprison is to imprison a pair of minions when we already have one of that type on our board, granting us the completed triple after three turns.
 When you know you have a triple ready to go, without having to invest more gold in buying it, you are free to raise up your tavern quite safely, sacrificing some turns to get a massive power spike later in the game.

 The key units for Maiev Shadowsong

 Since Maiev Shadowsong is one of the few heroes in Battlegrounds that can stay at tavern tier one for three turns, understanding which minions are best is more important and quite different from most other heroes.

 There are three units I prioritize whenever they are available.
 These minions are Micro Mummy, Wrath Weaver, and Red Whelp.
 Besides that, tokens are most helpful on turn one, but fall off slightly after that.
 The strengths of Micro Mummy, Wrath Weaver, and Red Whelp is that they all synergize with other tier-one minions you are going to pick up along the way.

 Another thing to keep in mind, that since we are tripling into tavern-five minions, due to how strong an early Lightfang Enforcer or Mythrax the Unraveler are, we aim to have at least three different tribes on the board to come out swinging if we find one of the win-condition minions.